 B I was introduced to the idea that we spend much of our time lost in thought and talking to ourselves in our heads by Sam Harris, neuroscientist and long-time meditator.
-In his book Waking Up, Sam explains that there is nothing wrong with thinking, but when we are lost in thought and thinking without realising we are thinking, we become so connected to our thoughts that they change our whole experience.
+In his book Waking Up, Harris explains that when we are lost in thought and thinking without realising we are thinking, we become so connected to our thoughts that they change our whole experience.
 Thoughts appear in our minds, but instead of realising that they’re just thoughts, we feel like we are the thoughts, and they drive our emotions, behaviour, and the thoughts that come next.

 C When we’re in these mind-wandering states, we are often dwelling on the past or trying to control the future; we are not present in this moment.
 In addition to this, we have what is known as a negativity bias, which means that we are likely to be focused on bad things that happened or might happen in the future.
 Psychologist and meditation teacher Tara Brach explains that evolution designed us worry about the future in this way.
 It helped us survive in the past when there may have been a lion around the next corner, but it’s less necessary now, and it detracts from our happiness, she says.

-D Another problem some of us experience when we are mind-wandering is what Tara calls if-only mind: this includes thoughts like, ‘If I have that, then I’ll be happy’, or ‘When I get this finished, then I’ll feel okay’; we are hoping that the next moment will contain what this one does not, she says.
-But what we are actually hoping for is to get to a point in the future in which we can feel okay and be fully present in that moment.
+D Another type of thinking that comes with mind-wandering is what Brach calls if-only mind – thoughts like, ‘If I have that, then I’ll be happy’, or ‘When I get this finished, then I’ll feel okay’.
+In these states, we are hoping that the next moment will contain what this one does not, she says; but what we are actually hoping for is to get to a point in the future in which we can feel okay and be fully present in that moment.
 Meditation teachers argue that there’s no need to spend our lives hoping for something that gets us to that point of feeling okay, as that feeling is available to us right here in this moment.